uhs-robert/oasis.nvim/scripts/screenshot_generator/README.md

 1. **Backs up** your current tmux config
 2. **For each variant**:
+   - Kills any existing tmux server
    - Updates tmux config to use that variant
-   - Generates VHS tape file from template
+   - Launches Kitty terminal with tmux
+   - Opens Neovim with the variant colorscheme
-   - Records dashboard screenshot with VHS (1266x1389)
+   - Captures dashboard screenshot using hyprshot
+   - Opens example code file (navigates to line 19)
-   - Records code screenshot with VHS (1266x1389)
+   - Captures code screenshot using hyprshot
+   - Closes Kitty terminal
-   - Saves full-size screenshots to `assets/screenshots/`
+   - Saves screenshots to `assets/screenshots/`
 3. **Restores** your original tmux config
 4. **Reports** success/failure summary

+### How It Works

+The script uses Kitty's remote control API to automate terminal interactions:

+- Launches Kitty with a unique instance name and socket
+- Uses `kitten @ send-text` to type commands and navigate Neovim
+- Uses `hyprctl` to focus the Kitty window before capture
+- Uses `hyprshot -m window -m active` to capture the focused window non-interactively
+- Window sizing is handled automatically by Hyprland

 ### Output